Rupt/paper-hunting-vampires/README.md

 Use a Linux environment with a recent version of **python 3**.

-For compatibility, it may be helpful to start from a clean conda environment:
+For compatibility, it may be helpful to start from a clean conda environment.
+The bundled version of MadGraph appears to not work with python 3.10.
 ```bash
 conda create -n blank python==3.9.12
 ```